IBM/fraud-prediction-using-FPPredictPlus/README.md

 # Introduction

-`This tutorial is part of a series on Red Hat Marketplace operator FP Predict Plus.
-Please refer to the prerequisites section for **Getting Started**.`
+**This tutorial is part of a series on Red Hat Marketplace operator FP Predict Plus.
+Please refer to the prerequisites section for **Getting Started.**

 ### How to build a Machine Learning classification model using FP Predict Plus